-One simple way to know if business is good, is to compare this year's same-store sales data to last year's revenue.
-What if your store has been open less than a year?
+One simple way to know if the business is healthy is to compare this year's same-store sales data to last year's revenue.
+But what if your store has been open for less than a year?

 Sales per Square Foot